Imran4424/Machine-Learning-Models/README.md

 Support Vector Regression Model is a special type of Support Vector Machine Model which is used for predicting continuous values (regression tasks).
 The Support Vector Regression Model which uses linear kernel works with linear datasets.

-While Linear Regression Model fits a straight line minimizing the squared error(using ordiniary least squared methods), Support Vector Regression Model
+While Linear Regression Model fits a straight line minimizing the squared error(using ordiniary least squared methods), Support Vector Regression Model fit a tube (known as $\epsilon$ tube)

 ### Decision Tree